JakobBergG/Dataproject_GBM/README.md

 2. Combined: Both local-only and non-local recurrence lesions are present
 3. Non-local: The recurring GTV is not connected to the area of the surgical cavity

-The reason that the clinical definition isn not used in the automatic categorization is due to the fact that it is not possible to separate the surgical cavity from the GTV’s in the automatic segmentation.
+The reason that the clinical definition is not used in the automatic categorization is due to the fact that it is not possible to separate the surgical cavity from the GTV’s in the automatic segmentation.
 We therefore cannot expect perfect consistency between the two above definitions.
 Nonetheless, the pipeline automatically categorizes the tumor according to the first definition, and the automatic categorization is checked against the clinical definition as a quality check.

 # Results from running on data